 Among the most powerful models are the Elipson IC6ST, the only stereo model offered by the French manufacturer.
 At Cabasse, the stereo architectural model is called Cabasse Archipel 17 ICPS.
-It features a dual coil midbass driver and two tweeters.
+It features a dual-coil midbass driver and two tweeters.

-Out of the three stereo architectural speakers produced by Klipsch, the Klipsch DS-160CSM Sky Hook has the best value for money.
+Out of the three stereo architectural speakers produced by Klipsch, the Klipsch DS-160CSM Sky Hook offers the best value for money.
 It is equipped with a 6.5” polypropylene driver that guarantees a precise and clear sound in the lows and mids.
 The two silk dome tweeters offer a soft high frequency reproduction.
 They produce a harmonious and balanced sound.

 At DALI, the only stereo model is called DALI Phantom E-60 S. Its output power of 2 x 80 watts and sensitivity of 90 dB allow it to be paired with many stereo hi-fi amplifiers.
-It is perfect in rooms measuring up to around 20m².
+It is perfect in rooms measuring up to approximately 20m².

 Bluetooth and WiFi